 Mrs. Freeman was previously married to Charles Wright Richardson of Morpeth on the 5th of May, 1897.
 Mr. Richardson was 34 years older than Augusta when they were married.
 (He was 59 years old and she was 25).
 Mr. and Mrs. Richardson had 3 children; Catherine Hermoine Kent Richardson (b.
 1898), Clark “Melvin” Joseph Richardson (b.
 1900) and Frederick Charles Miller Richardson (b.
 1902).
 Mr. Richardson died on the 16th of June, 1904.

 Dr. and Mrs. Freeman had a son Harold Clarkson Freeman born to them in Morpeth on the 28th of March, 1911.
 (According to the birth record, Harold Clarkson Freeman was born the 28th of March, 1911.
 According to his tombstone at the Robinson Cemetery in Texas his date of birth is listed as the 28th of February, 1911….the discrepancy is the month).

-*Dr. Freeman’s step son, Frederick Charles Miller Richardson served during WWII for the United States Armed Services.
+*Dr. Freeman’s son Harold Clarkson Freeman and his step son, Frederick Charles Miller Richardson served with the United States Armed Services during WWII.